hbk4mask/hbk4mask.github.io/_posts/2020-07-17-make-most-out-of-lockdown.md

 If you have books which you purchased but never completed.
 Or if you have book in your mind which you want to read this is the time to do that.

-> This Pandemic will go but this time will never come back
+> This Pandemic will go but this time will never come back.
+Make the most out of it.